kofooyewale/kofooyewale/README.md

 I started my journey in finance, where I learned the power of data-driven decisions.
 Now, I combine that analytical background with my growing expertise in Python, AI models, and data processing to create solutions that automate, optimize, and inspire.
 -:computer: What I love working on:
-Cleaning, validating, and structuring data
-Creating an AI-powered chatbot dashboard using Streamlit Automating workflows with Python
-Web scraping and real-time data collection
-Exploring AI models and Generative AI concepts

 -:gear: Tech Stack:
  Python :snake: | Pandas | BeautifulSoup | Selenium | Streamlit | TensorFlow | PyTorch | Excel/Sheets | Chromadb
 -:seedling: I’m currently learning Python scripting, data processing, and Generative AI concepts